cessda/cessda.guidelines.public/technical-infrastructure/continuous-integration-and-deployment/building-docker-images-on-jenkins/adding-the-deployment-jenkinsfile.md

 ## Overview

 The  {% include glossary.html entry="(component)" text="component" %} deployment code is stored in a different repository to the build code.
-It uses a parametrised Jenkinsfile so an exact version of the application can be deployed (for example, a specific version for production).
+The Jenkinsfile takes the image tag as a string parameter so an exact version of the application can be deployed (for example, a specific version for production).
-This parameter can be manually or automatically specified by calling jobs.
+This parameter can be manually specified by the user or provided automatically by calling jobs.

 ```groovy
 parameters {